relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

     $ cd ansible
     $ git remote add upstream https://github.com/ansible/ansible

-After this, you now should have two remotes with 'origin' pointing to your fork of the repo, and 'upstream' pointing to the upstream repo.
+After this, you now should have two remotes with 'origin' pointing to your Github fork of the repo, and 'upstream' pointing to the upstream repo.
 You won't be able to push upstream but you can fetch from it and then create pull requests which is how it should be.